Org Export Reference Documentation

 Non-nil when a table row element ends table’s header.

-See also: org-export-table-row-ends-rowgroup-p,
+See also: org-export-table-row-ends-rowgroup-p

 org-export-table-row-ends-rowgroup-p